harshilp156/AWS-CICD-Pipeline-Implementation-/README.md

-# CICD Pipeline On AWS Mannaged Service
+# AWS Managed CI/CD Pipeline

-In this project I have implemented entire CICD pipeline on aws managed services.
+## Overview
+This project showcases the implementation of a robust Continuous Integration and Continuous Deployment (CI/CD) pipeline utilizing AWS managed services.
+The pipeline seamlessly integrates AWS CodeCommit for version control, AWS CodeBuild for automated builds, AWS S3 for artifact storage, AWS CodeDeploy for application deployment on EC2 instances, and AWS CodePipeline to orchestrate the entire workflow.

 ## Code commit

-Codecommit : For storing and managing my code I have used AWS code commit.
+For code storage and management, AWS CodeCommit is employed.

-Now a root user cannot configure using ssh therefore we need a IAM user to configure and clone the repository into our local machine.
+A root user is unable to configure using SSH, necessitating an IAM user for repository configuration and cloning.

-Also IAM user needs role to access the AWS Codecommit service.
+The IAM user requires a role to access AWS CodeCommit.

-To clone and commit into this repository we need a HTTPS git credentials for AWS Codecommit for this user.
+HTTPS Git credentials are required for cloning and committing into the repository for this user.

 ![Screenshot (543)](https://github.com/harshilp156/AWS-CICD-Pipeline-Implementation-/assets/67538347/0482f142-e05b-4927-85f2-5ff626ce0332)

 ## Code Build

-Now for build my code I have used AWS Code Build service.

-It works almost same as jenkins.
+CodeBuild, an AWS service, is utilized for code building.

+Functions similarly to Jenkins.

-Source Provider : AWS Code Commit (Master Branch)
+Source Provider: AWS CodeCommit (Master Branch).

-Environment : AWS codebild managed Image
+Environment: AWS CodeBuild managed Image.

-Operating System : Ubuntu

-Runttime: Standard

-Image : Latest Version
+Operating System: Ubuntu.

+Runtime: Standard.

+Image: Latest Version.

-Also to provide access of other services to the AWS codebild ,we need to give it a service role.
+A service role is required to provide access to other services for AWS CodeBuild.

 ![Screenshot (544)](https://github.com/harshilp156/AWS-CICD-Pipeline-Implementation-/assets/67538347/294b78e3-c69b-4b51-801a-2438b6aacef3)